simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

   * confusion in evaluation - consumers don't have reference points to assess the quality of the proposed innovation
   * competency discount – consumers don't trust the innovator credibly masters the knowledge/technology from distant domains.
 In 2007: Apple producing phones?
 Are you kidding me?

 Prior studies have started to articulate the role communities of enthusiasts can play in promoting category creating products.
-However, we have a very limited knowledge of how innovators can leverage upon these communities, possibly, just a few individuals to sustain the diffusion of their innovations.
+However, we have a very limited knowledge of how innovators can leverage upon these communities, possibly, just a few individuals, to sustain the diffusion of their innovations.

 # Problem to address

 Electric vehicles are widely considered as a category-creating product.
-Reddit is the home of many communities of enthusiasts, including motor-heads.
-Examples are r/autors, r/cars, r/electricvehicles.
+Talking about data, there are several data sources that can be used to explore/articulate the role of enthusiasts in facilitation the diffusion of electric vehicles.
+For example, Reddit is the home of many communities of enthusiasts, including motor-heads such as r/autors, r/cars, r/electricvehicles.
 Not only, there are several specialized forums wherein people share their passion for cars.
-Use [these datadumps](https://cityuni-my.sharepoint.com/:f:/r/personal/simone_santoni_1_city_ac_uk/Documents/sharing/smm638?csf=1&web=1&e=GO5Nhw) containing on-line interactions among car enthusiasts (companion documents included in the folder), to address the following questions:
+Use [this datadump](https://drive.google.com/drive/folders/1Ar2wbCSsxn2agbN0pcxGUvKBvX6ds5_i?usp=sharing) containing on-line interactions among car enthusiasts (companion documents included in the folder), to address the following questions:

 - in network terms, what is the main obstacle to the diffusion of positive opinion/sentiment toward electric vehicle?
 - is there any node/group of nodes to rely upon in order to facilitate the diffusion of electric vehicles?

+# Data

+Here is a minimal description of the data included in the dump.

+## Source

+Data have been crawled from the forum of [Car4play](http://www.car4play.com/forum)

+## Data tables

++ `c4p_thread_list.csv`: population of threads
++ `cp4_thread.csv`: messages included in the threads (some minimal cleaning operated within the [Scrapy](https://scrapy.org/) pipeline that crawls the data; overall, the text has some garbage).
+This file includes the 2-mode network linking authors with threads
++ `lemma.csv`: messages included in threads in lemmatized form (the text corpora has been passed through a [spaCy](https://spacy.io/) NLP pipeline)
++ `sentiment_score.csv`: sentiment score of the messages included in threads (computed with the [spaCyTextBlob](https://github.com/SamEdwardes/spaCyTextBlob) library)
++ `subjectivity_score.csv`: subjectivity score of messages computed with the [spaCyTextBlob](https://github.com/SamEdwardes/spaCyTextBlob) library
++ `ev_threads.csv`: a collection of threads dealing with the topic of electric cars

 # Deliverables

 Create a slideshow to be used for a 10 minute presentation directed to a team of marketing people working at FCA.
 The presentation should include the recommendation(s) along with network visualizations/analysis supporting the recommendation(s).

-Upload the slideshow via Moodle by November 25.
+Upload the slideshow via Moodle by November 26 (12:00).